 The right idea at the right time

-Twitter was founded in 2016, but the idea for Twitter was born way back in 2000.
-However, Dorsey quickly discovered that the average American only sent 35 messages per month and therefore shelved his idea.
-Until the tipping point came in 2016 and the average American made fewer calls than sent messages.
-Dorsey started working on his idea again in March and soon Twitter was launched in July.
-The timing was perfect, as Twitter exploded:
+Moreover, Twitter was founded in 2016, but the idea for Twitter was conceived as early as 2000.
+However, Dorsey soon realized that the average American sent only 35 messages per month and therefore put his idea on ice.
+That was until the tipping point came in 2016, when the average American was making fewer phone calls than sending messages.
+Dorsey resumed working on his idea in March, and Twitter was launched quite quickly in July.
+The timing was perfect, because Twitter exploded:

 2008: 100 million tweets per 90 days